Constraint tableaux for two-dimensional fuzzy logics: The logics for a two-dimensional treatment of uncertainty

 \subsection{The logics}

 The logics considered in this paper are defined through matrix semantics \cite{Font16}.
 We consider logical matrices of the form $(\mathbf{A},D)$ where $\mathbf{A}$ is one of the four algebras described above, and $D\subseteq A$ is a set of designated values.
 As sets of designated values, we use various lattice filters of the form $(x,y)^{\uparrow}\coloneqq\{(x',y') \mid x \leq x' \text{ and } y'\leq y \}$ (see Figure~\ref{fig:square:with:filter}, center).
 The motivation is the following: $x$ represents the threshold of having enough evidence to say there is reasonable evidence supporting the truth of the formula, while $y$ represents the threshold below which one considers not to have enough evidence to say that there is reasonable evidence supporting the falsity of the formula.
-Of particular interest are filters $(1,0)^{\uparrow}$ (‘exactly certain’) and $(1,1)^{\uparrow}$ (‘positively certain’).
+Of particular interest are filters $(1,0)^{\uparrow}$ (the evidence fully supports the formula and does not contradicts it) and $(1,1)^{\uparrow}$ (there is some evidence that fully supports the formula).

 Each logical matrix determines the set of valid formulas in a given language (formulas, which are, for each valuation, designated), and a consequence relation (an entailment) between sets of formulas and formulas, defined as preservation of designated values.
 Regarding the two types of implication introduced in the previous subsection, the standard semantics of the logics is set as follows: \begin{itemize}[noitemsep,topsep=2pt] \item Logics with the $\rightarrow$ implication in the language (i.e. the logics $\Luk^2_{(x,y)}(\rightarrow)$ and $\mathsf{G}^2_{(x,y)}(\rightarrow)$ below) are given by the matrices $([0,1]_{\Luk}\odot[0,1]_{\Luk}(\rightarrow),(x,y)^{\uparrow})$ and $([0,1]_{\mathsf{G}}\odot[0,1]_{\mathsf{G}}(\rightarrow),(x,y)^{\uparrow})$ respectively. \item Logics with the $\weakrightarrow$ implication in the language (i.e. the logics $\Luk^2_{(x,y)}(\weakrightarrow)$ and $\mathsf{G}_{(x,y)}^2(\weakrightarrow)$ below) are given by the matrices $([0,1]_{\Luk}\odot[0,1]_{\Luk}(\weakrightarrow),(x,y)^{\uparrow})$ and $([0,1]_{\mathsf{G}}\odot[0,1]_{\mathsf{G}}(\weakrightarrow),(x,y)^{\uparrow})$ respectively. \end{itemize} We however need to treat \L{}ukasiewicz and G\"{o}del logics separately.
 Therefore it is practical to define the language and semantics for them separately in a compact way as follows.
 We refer by $\Luk^2$ to \L{}ukasiewicz logics, and by $\mathsf{G}^2$ to G\"{o}del logics, specifying the filter in the subscript. \begin{definition}[Language and semantics of $\Luk^2$] We fix a countable set $\mathsf{Prop}$ of propositional letters and consider the following language: